 The Ultrabook initiative from Intel has really helped bring a really light form of portable PC that offers both good computing performance and hours of battery life in a sleek and stylish ultra-thin design.
-One particular Ultrabook that caught my eye during GITEX Shopper 2015 was the new Dell XPS 13 with its new premium slim design factor and an almost bezel-free screen.
+One particular ultrabook that caught my eye during GITEX Shopper 2015 was the new Dell XPS 13 2015 Ultrabook with its new premium slim design factor and an almost bezel-free screen.
 Luckily Dell sent us one shortly after.

 Dell’s unique craftsmanship of the new XPS 13 has led to a combination of both machined aluminum and carbon fiber construction.
 While you will be forgiven for mistaking the XPS lid as an ordinarily fashioned Dell Inspiron, the lid cover and the back plate is made of solid and polished aluminum which feels premium.

 Unlike the MacBook Air, opening the XPS lid is only possible with two hands, but it wasn’t as tricky as the Lenovo Yoga 3 Pro, or an ASUS UX305.
 At just 1.18kg, I found the Dell XPS 13 really light and easy to carry around.

 My initial use of the Dell XPS 13 took a little time in getting used to its backlit keyboard, since it felt cramped at the start.
 The whole keyboard island is really sturdy, with no sort of squishy feedback found in many ultra-thin laptops.
 The keys gave a soft tactile feedback, along with a pleasant audible click.

 The mousepad on the other hand is easily one of the best I’ve used on Windows notebook.
 It’s smooth, solid, wide and very responsive.
 I extensively enjoyed the two finger gesture scrolling on the XPS- it’s as close to a MacBook as you can get in a Windows world.